ludwig-ai/ludwig-docs/src/docs/faq.md

+## What is the Roadmap for the develpment of Ludwig?

+We keep an updatet set of tasks ordered by priority in the [GitHub Projects page](https://github.com/uber/ludwig/projects).

 ## Do you support \[feature | encoder | decoder\] in Ludwig?

 The list of encoders for each feature type is specified in the [User Guide](user_guide.md).